-With many people stuck at home, Scottish tourist guides are offering a range of live video and virtual tours, podcasts and books to keep them entertained.
+With many people stuck at home, Scottish tourist guides are offering a range of live video and virtual tours, podcasts and books to keep you entertained.

-You can visit different parts of Scotland from the comfort of your own armchair with various events that are being delivered by members of the Scottish Tourist Guides Association.
+You can visit different parts of Scotland from the comfort of your own armchair with various events that are being delivered by members of the Scottish Tourist Guides Association to keep you entertained.

 Three guides – Pitlochry based Susan Brown, Fife-based Helen Houston and Liz Lister who splits her time between Fife and the Highlands – do a regular free Scottish Blethers podcast which you can listen to on Spotify.

 Subjects have ranged from Scottish boiled sweeties to the story of St Andrew.